Stratus-TEST/stratus-actions/build-scope-analyzer/README.md

 - See [example-outputs.md](./example-outputs.md) for more scenarios.

+## How It Works

+- Detects changed, deleted, and renamed files using git diff
+- Groups changes by app/container folder
+- Finds Dockerfiles and app.yaml/app.yml in each folder
+- Outputs a matrix for use in downstream jobs (build, deploy, cleanup)

 ## Development & Testing

-- The action is fully tested via GitHub Actions workflows.
+- The action is fully tested via GitHub Actions workflows ([test-actions.yml](../.github/workflows/test-actions.yml)).
 - For local testing:
   ```bash
   docker build -t build-scope-analyzer .